 WHERE: Tesoro Cultural Center

-Made from genuine adobe bricks, The Fort specializes in foods of the Old West, including locally sourced buffalo, elk, quail and even rattlesnake, mixed with tantalizing theme cocktails like a prickly pear margarita and a hailstorm (bourbon and mint with “hail-like” ice in a Mason jar).
+Made from genuine adobe bricks, The Fort specializes in foods of the Old West, including locally sourced buffalo, elk, quail and even rattlesnake, mixed with tantalizing theme cocktails like a prickly pear margarita and a hailstorm (bourbon and mint with “hail-like” ice in a canning jar).

-The Indian Market has one of Colorado’s most competitive Powwows that attracts top dancers from across the West for a series of dance events that includes heritage competitions of traditional, shawl, fancy, grass and jingle dancing.
+The Indian Market has one of Colorado’s most competitive powwows that attracts top dancers from across the West for a series of dance events that includes heritage competitions of traditional, shawl, fancy, grass and jingle dancing.

-A visit to The Fort is magical at any time, but during the Spanish Colonial Market, the adobe fort is filled with mountain men re-enactors, cannon firing demonstrations, tomahawk throwing contests, fiddle music and Native Americans, as well as famed artists of the Southwest, author signings, and master craftsmen working on jewelry and sculptures.
+A visit to The Fort is magical at any time, but during the Spanish Colonial Market, the adobe fort is filled with mountain men re-enactors, cannon firing demonstrations, tomahawk throwing contests, fiddle music and Native Americans, as well as famed artists of the Southwest, author signings, and master craftspeople working on jewelry and sculptures.